AqwamCreates/DataPredict/docs/API/Models/BinaryRegression.md

 * featureMatrix: Matrix containing all data.

-* returnOriginalOutput: Set whether or not to return predicted matrix instead of value with highest probability.
+* returnOriginalOutput: Set whether or not to return predicted matrix instead of value with highest value.

 #### Returns: